-The top of the oven is all cooktop, so you can place virtually any size pan on the cooktop, from small saucepans to large griddles.
+The top of thisis all cooktop, so you can place virtually any size pan on the cooktop, from small saucepans to large griddles.
 There’s also a speed-heat burner to get your water boiling faster, as well as a low-heat setting to keep your food warm.

-The best smart oven range: GE Profile Slide-In Smart Gas Range with Self-Cleaning Convection
+The best smart oven range: GE Profile Slide-In Gas Range with Self-Cleaning Convection Oven and Air Fry

 The 30-inch GE Profile smart oven has an edge-to-edge cooktop, so you can cook virtually anything you want on the burners, from a large batch of pancakes to burgers for the whole family.
 Although the top of the oven is all cooktop, each burner is engineered to promote flexibility while optimizing functionality.
-With features like a simmer burner, an oval burner, and a reversible cast iron skillet, you can cook sandwiches, sauces, and whatever else your heart desires.
+With features like an oval burner and a reversible griddle, you can cook sandwiches, sauces, and whatever else your heart desires.

-Like the LG range, this model features true induction.
-Therefore, it has a top and bottom heating element, and it also has a third heating element in addition to a variable speed fan that circulates the hot air around the oven.
-If the oven gets dirty, it self-cleans with steam.
+This model features convection, so it has a top and bottom heating element, and it also has a third heating element in addition to a fan that circulates the hot air around the oven.
+It even has an air-fry function, and you don’t need to preheat to use the air-frying feature.
+Plus, if the oven gets dirty, it self-cleans with steam.

-If you like the stainless steel professional look, this range certainly has it.
-You can also opt for black slate or black stainless steel.
+If you like the stainless steel professional look, thecertainly has it.
+You can also opt for black stainless steel.
 Each of the color options is fingerprint-resistant.
 Since this is a smart oven, you can wirelessly control the range’s functions, too.
-You can preheat your oven or adjust cooking times, and more.
+You can preheat your oven, adjust cooking times, and more.

 Why we chose the Samsung Self-Cleaning Slide-In Gas Convection Range:

-Inside, the 5.8-cubic-foot capacity is more than spacious.
+The 5.8-cubic-foot capacity of theis more than spacious.
 It also has a self-cleaning setting.
 If you’re in the market for a gas range, you’re definitely getting more features than you would normally find with a comparably priced range.